Backflow Preventer and Check Valve Installation for House Sewer Line

 Wastewater flows in the direction of the slope of the pipe.
 Here’s how backflow can be caused:

-In commercial or residential properties, blockages are often caused by grease, hair, physical obstructions, toilet paper, napkins, etc. A blockage can also occur due to plumbing system deterioration.
+In commercial or residential properties, blockages are often caused by grease, hair, physical obstructions, toilet paper, feminine products, napkins, etc. A blockage can also occur due to plumbing system deterioration, tree root penetration, or a collapsed line.

-In your neighborhood, insufficient capacity due to any residential growth can contribute to backflow.
+In your neighborhood, insufficient sewer line capacity due to any residential growth can contribute to backflow problems.

 Heavy Rain or Snow Melt